Breakthrough

 For creatives who are ready to break into the mainstream.

-Breakthrough is about moving from the disability arts scene to the mainstream.
+Breakthrough is about disabled artists succeeding in the mainstream.
 We’re looking for practicing creatives who’ve “done it all” in disability arts, who are mid-career and achieving success, and yet are still facing huge barriers to entering the mainstream.
 It’s about saying “we see your track record” and investing in you – to develop something tiny, perfect, and that truly showcases who you are and what you do.
 We want to support you in creating a calling card to mainstream recognition whatever that looks like for you.

 Who we’re looking for